top of page

 Olurotimi Badero

-He has been inducted into the fellowship of several academic and national societies including the American College of Physicians (FACP), American Society of Nephrology (FASN), National Kidney Foundation (FNKF), American Society of Diagnostic & Interventional Nephrology (FASDIN), American Society of Nuclear Cardiology (FASNC), International College of Angiology (FICA), American Society of Angiology (FASA), American College of Cardiology (FACC) and the Society for Cardiovascular Angiography & Interventions (FSCAI).
+He is a fellow of several prestigious professional organizations, including the American College of Physicians, American Society of Nephrology, National Kidney Foundation, American Society of Diagnostic & Interventional Nephrology, Medical College of Physicians (Nig), American Society of Nuclear Cardiology, International College of Angiology, American Society of Angiology, American College of Cardiology, and the Society for Cardiovascular Angiography and Interventions.

 Contact